areejimran/areejimran.github.io/README.md

-> ####                              ------------ class of 2025 ------------

-##### A current sophomore at Loyola University Chicago studying Software Engineering with career interests in data analysts and software development.
+#### A current sophomore at Loyola University Chicago studying Software Engineering with career interests in data analysts and software development.